-The file systems.equiv is used by tccd to decide whether or not to accept service requests from remote systems.
+The file systems.equiv is used by tccd, when configured to use the socket network interface, to decide whether or not to accept service requests from remote systems.

 When tccd is started on a UNIX system, it looks for the systems.equiv file in the home directory for the user tet, or in the home directory for the named user if tccd is invoked with the -u user option.